 Just because you manage to fall asleep each night does not mean you know how to fall asleep effectively.
-You can use several techniques to help you fall asleep at night and help you become a healthier person.
+You can use several techniques to help you lose sleep at night and help you become a healthier person.

 Shift work is a fact of life for many people and is increasingly common as our 24-hour society evolves.
 But people who work outside the standard office hours of 9-5 are particularly prone to sleep problems since their work time often overlaps with their natural sleep time.

-When you are tired, your ability to concentrate decreases, leading to accidents at work and whilst travelling there and back.
+When you are tired, your concentration decreases, leading to accidents at work and while traveling there and back.
 It is perilous if the work involves operating machinery where injuries can happen if concentration lapses.
-Being constantly tired is detrimental to all aspects of a person’s life, including their health and social time, so it’s not just at work that the negative effects show up.
+Being constantly tired is detrimental to all aspects of a person’s life, including their health and social time, so it’s not just at work that the adverse effects appear.

 Your body has a 24-hour circadian rhythm that tells you when to sleep and wake up, usually according to the day and night time.
 Deliberately staying awake all night and then trying to sleep during daylight hours is a difficult adjustment for your body, and it can take a long time to adapt.